January 9, 2016

 Despite the controversy, employers from Silicon Valley to Brooklyn continue to move forward with open office plans, hoping they can learn from mistakes made by early adopters.
 One of the reasons for the continuing surge will be the increasing number of Millennials (adults ages 18 to 34) in the workspace.

-According to a 2015 analysis of U.S. Census Bureau data, the generation has surpassed Generation X to become America’s largest age group in the workforce.
+According to a 2015 U.S. Census Bureau data analysis, the generation has surpassed Generation X to become America’s largest age group in the workforce.
 The group has consistently shown a preference for collaborative workspaces.

 Putting On The Ritz